List of methods

 Each of these methods allows you to pass any

 extra header to the request.
-We’ll make use of the
+Algolia uses the

 Here is an example of the

-search method, but the principle is the same for all the methods listed above:
+search method, but the principle is the same for all the methods listed in e preceding sections:

 1 2 3 4 5 $index = $client->initIndex('your_index_name'); $res = $index->search('query string', [ 'X-Algolia-User-ID' => 'user123' ]);